 The Pharos Lighthouse at Alexandria

-pharoslighthouse The Pharos Lighthouse at Alexandria
+Fig.1 The Pharos Lighthouse at Alexandria

-• The Pharos Lighthouse at Alexandria.
+Fig.2 The inside workings of the Pharos Lighthouse at Alexandria

-• The Defining Features of the Pharos Lighthouse.
+• The Special Features of the Pharos.

 • 1.
 Location.